[HISTORY: Adopted by the County Council of Talbot County 3-14-2000 by Bill No. 754. Amendments noted where applicable.]

 If the Administrator is unable to determine the last registered owner of any item described in Subsections A through D, or if the notice sent by certified mail is returned as undeliverable or is unclaimed, the Administrator shall give the required notice by publication in at least one newspaper of general circulation in the County.
 The notice shall describe the item and its location, inform the owner of the right to reclaim the item within 21 days upon payment to the County of any expenses incurred to remove and store the item, including any cost incurred to eliminate any health or environmental hazard.
 The notice shall also state that failure to claim the item will constitute an abandonment and waiver of all right, title, and interest in the item and that the Administrator shall thereafter dispose of the item without further notice.

-If the owner fails to claim any vessel within 21 days after notice was given, the Administrator may sell the vessel at public auction, proceed to receive title to the vessel pursuant to § 8-722 of the Natural Resources Article, Annotated Code of Maryland, or otherwise dispose of the vessel.
+If the owner fails to claim any vessel within 21 days after notice was given, the Administrator may sell the vessel at public auction, proceed to receive title to the vessel pursuant to Md.
+Code Ann., Natural Resources Art., § 8-722, or otherwise dispose of the vessel.